Faculty

 Description of Research Expertise

 A major focus of our lab is to understand how the immune system distinguishes between virulent and avirulent bacteria and tailors appropriate antimicrobial responses.
 One key immune pathway involves the inflammasome, a multi-protein cytosolic complex that activates the host proteases caspase-1 and caspase-11 upon cytosolic detection of bacterial products.
 These caspases mediate the release of IL-1 family cytokines and other inflammatory factors critical for host defense, but overexuberant activation can lead to pathological outcomes such as septic shock.
-We are currently pursuing how mouse and human inflammasomes differentially respond to bacterial infection.
+We are currently pursuing how mouse and human inflammasomes and other cell death pathways are differentially regulated in response to bacterial infection.

-We are also interested in elucidating how the immune system successfully overcomes the ability of pathogens to suppress critical immune functions.
+We are also interested in elucidating how the immune system successfully overcomes the ability of pathogens to suppress critical host functions.
 We recently found that infected macrophages circumvent Legionella's ability to block host translation by selectively synthesizing and releasing key cytokines.
 These cytokines then coordinate crosstalk between the alveolar epithelium and bystander immune cells to generate an effective immune response.
-We are interested in defining additional mechanisms that facilitate communication between infected and bystander cells and promote antimicrobial defense.
+We are interested in defining additional mechanisms that the immune system uses to circumvent pathogen virulence activity to promote antimicrobial defense.

 Insight into these different areas will advance our understanding of bacterial pathogenesis, how the innate immune system distinguishes between virulent and avirulent bacteria and initiates antimicrobial immunity, and will ultimately aid in the design of effective antimicrobial therapies and vaccines.